California State Route 113: Route description

+(a) Route 12 to Route 80 near Dixon.

+(b) Route 80 near Davis to Route 99 passing near Woodland.

-State Route 113 begins at the intersection with State Route 12 between Fairfield and Rio Vista.
+SR 113 begins at the intersection with SR 12 between Fairfield and Rio Vista.
 It heads north on a rural two-lane highway towards the city of Dixon.
-After heading through the center of the city, it expands to four lanes before reaching Interstate 80.
+After heading through the center of the city, it expands to four lanes before reaching I-80.
 From there, SR 113 is co-routed along I-80, heading northeast towards the city of Davis.
 SR 113 then splits from I-80 onto its own freeway alignment, heading north near UC Davis.
-It is the four-lane freeway (known as the Vic Fazio Highway) connecting Interstate 80 in Davis to Interstate 5 in Woodland, thus rivaling Interstate 505 farther west.
-After leaving Davis, SR 113 continues north through rural areas for a short while, entering Woodland approximately 7 mi later.
-Upon reaching I-5, it is co-routed for a short while and splits from I-5 a mile (1.6 km) later.
-From there, SR 113 leaves Woodland and again heads north on a rural two-lane highway, turning east and north again into the small community of Knights Landing, intersecting with State Route 45.
-It then heads northeast through the small community of Robbins, then turns east to end at State Route 99 towards Yuba City.
+It is the four-lane freeway (known as the Vic Fazio Highway) connecting I-80 in Davis to I-5 in Woodland, thus rivaling I-505 farther west.
+After leaving Davis, SR 113 continues north through rural areas for a short stretch, entering Woodland approximately 7 mi afterward.
+Upon reaching I-5, it is co-routed for 1 mi before splitting off the freeway.
+From that point, SR 113 leaves Woodland and again heads north on a rural two-lane highway, turning east and north again into the small community of Knights Landing, intersecting with SR 45.
+It then heads northeast through the small community of Robbins, then turns east to end at SR 99 towards Yuba City.

 SR 113 is part of the California Freeway and Expressway System, and south of the northern city limits of Woodland is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

 History

+SR 113 was originally Legislative Route Number (LRN) 101 south of Dixon, defined in 1933; LRN 7 between Davis and Woodland, defined in 1909; and LRN 87 from Woodland to present-day SR 99, defined in 1933.
+The route was signed as SR 24 for much of its existence.
+In 1954, the segment from Tudor to Dixon was signed as U.S. Route 40 Alternate (Alt.
+US 40), part of a much longer route between US 395 and Dixon via the Feather River Canyon, now carried by SR 70, SR 20, SR 99, and SR 113.
+The latter was signed beginning in 1964 with the elimination of Alt.
+US 40.
+The section from Davis to Woodland was gradually updated to freeway standards in stages between 1973 and 1990.

 The four-lane freeway known as the Vic Fazio Highway connecting I-80 in Davis to I-5 in Woodland was completed in 1990.